 Sunshine Coast Map, Hinterland & Suburbs, Queensland

-The Sunshine Coast also houses a wide variety of attractions which are popular with tourists including the Big Pineapple, Australia Zoo, Aussie World, the Ginger Factory and the Eumundi Market.
+The Sunshine Coast also houses a wide variety of popular attractions with tourists, including the Big Pineapple, Australia Zoo, Aussie World, the Ginger Factory and the Eumundi Market.